 Half of San Francisco’s elementary schools have a student population that is 13% white or less.
 A few elementary schools are over 50% white, while a quarter of elementary schools are under 3.3%.

 Pull out your reading glasses.
 Here’s how it breaks down by school.
 (Legend: White Students, Latino Students, Black Students, Asian Students, and Decline to State.)

 Looking over the list of “whitest” schools, you will see many of the same names on the “most requested schools” list.
-If you separated out affluent Asian-American students vs. their lower-income newcomer peers, the above list would look even more similar to the “most requested” list.
-For example, Sunset Elementary (a “most requested” school) had roughly 46% Asian and 27% White students in the 2013-2014 school year.
-Nonetheless, only 33% of students were low-income, and only 23% were English Language Learners.
+If you separated out affluent Asian-American students vs. their lower-income newcomer peers, it looks even more similar to the “most requested” list.
+For example, #20 Sunset Elementary (a “most requested” school) had roughly 46% Asian and 27% White students in the 2013-2014 school year.
+Nonetheless, only 33% of students were low-income, and only 23% were English Language learners.

-So… let’s get back to SFUSD’s original enrollment numbers again, shall we?
+So… let’s go BACK to the SFUSD’s original enrollment numbers again, shall we?
 Based on this more recent chart below, showing the percentage of White students in our public schools, roughly 28% of San Francisco’s population is White, yet only 13% go to public schools.

-Based on my experience and the experience of many elementary school principals like Mark Sanchez at racially isolated schools, many black, brown and new-immigrant Asian families do not even participate in the “choice” process and are happy with their enrollment experience.
+Based on my experience and the experience of many school principals like, Mark Sanchez, at racially isolated schools, many Black, Brown and new-immigrant Asian families do not even participate in the “choice” process and are happy with their enrollment experience.
 So now, I’m beginning to wonder…

 Want to know more about school choice and it’s impact on school segregation?
 Read these great articles below: